jostylr/literate-programming/lp.md

 ### Directives parser link

 A directive can appear anywhere.
-This is a markdown link text that matches `[stuff](whatever "dir_")` where the _ should be a colon.
-The dir must be a known directive.
-Otherwise it is ignored with a warning emitted.
+This is a markdown link text that matches `[name](link "dire: options")`

+where dire should be replaced with a valid directive.
+If you have a link title text with a colon, but the presumed directive does not match, then it is ignored except for a warning.
+The warning will be emitted if verbose is set.

 Double quotes need to be used for the title directive text.
 Single quotes can be used freely as far as lit pro is concerned.